 - The ATLAS PhD program sounds great, but wouldn’t I be better off with a PhD in a conventional field, like computer science or mechanical engineering?

 - How many years does it take to get a PhD at ATLAS?

 Yes.
-As of 2020, among the ATLAS PhD programs 27 alumni, six are currently full-time faculty members at US universities, including the University of Washington, Georgetown University, Ball State University, University of Colorado Denver and Georgia Tech.
+As of 2022, among the ATLAS PhD program's 28 alumni, eight are currently full-time faculty members at US universities, including the University of Washington, Georgetown University, Ball State University, University of Colorado Denver and Georgia Tech.